rgriola/google-search-me/js/modules/auth/AUTH_REFACTOR_COMPLETE.md

 # Auth Module Refactoring Complete

+## Code Guide
+- use ES Modules
+- 400 lines per file is the target, 500 is acceptable if the file is working well

 ## ✅ REFACTORING COMPLETED

 The Auth module has been successfully refactored from 3 large files into 8 specialized services, all within the 400-500 line target.